dicroce/r_av/README.md

 # r_av

+r_av is a C++ library that wraps some of the functionality of FFmpeg.
+There are enough classes here to do a full video transcode + recontainerization.
+If it doesn't do something you need I will always consider good PR's :)

 A complete transcoding example involves reading frames from r_demuxer, decoding them with r_video_decoder, re-encoing them with r_encoder and finally writing them to a new file with r_muxer.

 ```